neoforged/Documentation/docs/items/tools.md

 - Adding attributes to the item (e.g. attack damage, attack speed) via `Item.Properties#attributes`.
 - Overriding `IItemExtension#canPerformAction` to determine what [`ToolAction`s][toolaction] the item can perform.
 - Calling `IBlockExtension#getToolModifiedState` if you want your item to modify the block state on right click based on the `ToolAction`s.
-- Adding your tool to some of the `minecraft:*_enchantable` tags so that your item can have certain enchantments applied to it, or `IItemExtension#canApplyAtEnchantingTable` to check if the enchantment can be applied at all.
+- Adding your tool to some of the `minecraft:enchantable/*` tags so that your item can have certain enchantments applied to it.

 ## `ToolAction`s